chumphrey-cmd/WORKING-MEMORY/HOME-LAB/Detection_Lab_Build_Guide.md

 ### 4.3.
 Configure Enhanced PowerShell Logging

 * **Objective:** Add PowerShell logging policies to the same GPO to capture script block content and transcripts, which are crucial for detecting modern adversary TTPs.
-* **NOTE:** While the `EnableWindowsLoggingSetting.bat` file does include a section on enabling PowerShell Module and Script Block logging, we're including **`Log script block invocation start / stop events`** which provides a definitive stop and start time of command execution and **`Turn on PowerShell Transcription`** which provides a full copy of all PowerShell commands ran.
+* **NOTE:** While the `YamatoSecurityConfigureWinEventLogs.bat` file does include a section on enabling PowerShell Module and Script Block logging, we're including **`Log script block invocation start / stop events`** which provides a definitive stop and start time of command execution and **`Turn on PowerShell Transcription`** which provides a full copy of all PowerShell commands ran.

 * **Actions (within the same `LAB - Comprehensive Logging Policy` GPO):**
     * **4.3.1.** Right-click the GPO and select **`Edit...`**.